trickv/trick.vanstaveren.us_jekyll/wiki/Sandbox.md

 into a text editor.
 If you notice the words “Segmentation Fault” or a native stack trace following a managed stack trace, further debugging may be necessary.
-If this is not the case, please [file the bug](/wiki/Bugs "wikilink"), and include your managed trace and instructions on reproducing the crash.
+If this is not the case, please [file the bug](/wiki/Bugs "wikilink"), and include your full managed trace and instructions on reproducing the crash.

 Getting a Backtrace for a Segfault
 ----------------------------------